grpc/proposal/L9-go-resolver-balancer-API.md

 * Author(s): menghanl, dfawley, mmukhi
 * Approver: a11r
 * Status: Implemented
-* Implemented in: <language, ...>
+* Implemented in: go
 * Last updated: 2018/01/17
 * Discussion at: https://groups.google.com/forum/#!topic/grpc-io/rUDN7-cZvz8

 ## Abstract

-The current balancer API in gRPC-go cannot support balancer hot switching.
+The v1 balancer API in gRPC-go cannot support balancer hot switching.
 There are also other issues related to balancer, resolver and connectivity state.

-This document contains the current implementation of balancer in gRPC-go, the issues that cannot be solved with the current set of APIs, and proposed solutions for the issues.
+This document contains the v1 implementation of balancer in gRPC-go, the issues that cannot be solved with the v1 set of APIs, and proposed solutions for the issues.

 ## Background

-### The current implementation
+### The v1 implementation

 ![before](L9_graphics/bar_before.png)